InterAl/parallel-test-runner/README.md

 Now you can simply execute ./parallelTestRunner.js to run your tests.

 ### Flaky tests
-Running the tests in parllel might cause some of them to fail randomly.
+Running the tests in parallel might cause some of them to fail randomly.
 This is probably because you have concurrency issues in your tests or production code.
-You can try including them in the slowTestPatterns, which will run them in a separate job.
+You can try including them in the slowTestPatterns, which will run them in a separate process.

 ### CLI support
 Might be added in the future.